ruhan/myvim/README.md

 $ git clone https://github.com/ruhan/myvim.git .vim
 $ cd .vim
 $ git submodule init
-$ git submodule
+$ git submodule update
 $ ln -s $HOME/.vim/.vimrc $HOME/.vimrc

 That's it!
 Enjoy your new editor!

-* For use the vim-powerline you will need a little more work, go to its remository and do your work.
+* For use the vim-powerline you will need a little more work, go to its repository and do your work.